 Susceptibility

 Susceptibility is a fundamental magnetic property of a material, and determines whether materials are paramagnetic (positive susceptibility) or diamagnetic (negative susceptibility).
 Quantitative Susceptibility Mapping (QSM) is a branch of MRI that aims to measure the susceptiblity of objects from the phase of the MR data.
-QUIT currently does not contain a full QSM processing pipeline, but does contain some phase unwrapping tools.
+QUIT currently does not contain a full QSM processing pipeline, but does contain tools for calculating fieldmaps and phase unwrapping.

 qi unwrap_path